 Always ensure that the people you are responsible for have:

 Always ensure that the young people you are responsible for know and understand:

 Clubs/organisations should have a designated child protection/welfare officer.
 They are the first point of contact if you have any concerns.
-If you would like more information, or have any concerns on any of the topics covered please contact the club/organisations child protection/welfare officer or contact the sports National Governing Body Child Protection Officer.
-For any other further information please use the contacts below.
+If you would like more information, or have any concerns on any of the topics covered please contact the club/organisations child protection/welfare officer.
+Alternatively you can contact the Child Protection Officer within the relevant sport’s National Governing Body.
+For more information please use the contacts below.